Banque Cantonale Vaudoise Buys 2,600 Shares of Illinois Tool Works Inc. (NYSE:ITW)

-Banque Cantonale Vaudoise increased its holdings in shares of Illinois Tool Works Inc. (NYSE:ITW) by 32.5% during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 10,594 shares of the industrial products company’s stock after purchasing an additional 2,600 shares during the quarter.
-Banque Cantonale Vaudoise’s holdings in Illinois Tool Works were worth $2,346,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Banque Cantonale Vaudoise grew its stake in Illinois Tool Works Inc. (NYSE:ITW) by 32.5% during the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 10,594 shares of the industrial products company’s stock after acquiring an additional 2,600 shares during the quarter.
+Banque Cantonale Vaudoise’s holdings in Illinois Tool Works were worth $2,346,000 at the end of the most recent quarter.

-Several other large investors have also made changes to their positions in ITW.
-Fisher Asset Management LLC lifted its holdings in shares of Illinois Tool Works by 53.2% during the fourth quarter.
-Fisher Asset Management LLC now owns 3,434 shares of the industrial products company’s stock valued at $700,000 after purchasing an additional 1,193 shares in the last quarter.
-Stratos Wealth Advisors LLC bought a new position in shares of Illinois Tool Works during the fourth quarter valued at $200,000.
-Great Valley Advisor Group Inc. lifted its holdings in shares of Illinois Tool Works by 11.8% during the fourth quarter.
-Great Valley Advisor Group Inc. now owns 1,879 shares of the industrial products company’s stock valued at $383,000 after purchasing an additional 198 shares in the last quarter.
-Intersect Capital LLC increased its position in Illinois Tool Works by 11.5% during the fourth quarter.
-Intersect Capital LLC now owns 1,169 shares of the industrial products company’s stock valued at $238,000 after acquiring an additional 121 shares during the last quarter.
-Finally, AE Wealth Management LLC increased its position in Illinois Tool Works by 47.1% during the fourth quarter.
-AE Wealth Management LLC now owns 12,881 shares of the industrial products company’s stock valued at $2,626,000 after acquiring an additional 4,127 shares during the last quarter.
-77.80% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other institutional investors also recently added to or reduced their stakes in the business.
+Biondo Investment Advisors LLC boosted its holdings in Illinois Tool Works by 5.9% in the first quarter.
+Biondo Investment Advisors LLC now owns 26,590 shares of the industrial products company’s stock worth $5,890,000 after acquiring an additional 1,480 shares in the last quarter.
+Sheaff Brock Investment Advisors LLC lifted its holdings in shares of Illinois Tool Works by 63.1% during the first quarter.
+Sheaff Brock Investment Advisors LLC now owns 3,360 shares of the industrial products company’s stock valued at $744,000 after purchasing an additional 1,300 shares in the last quarter.
+Atria Investments LLC lifted its holdings in shares of Illinois Tool Works by 4.0% during the first quarter.
+Atria Investments LLC now owns 14,003 shares of the industrial products company’s stock valued at $3,102,000 after purchasing an additional 538 shares in the last quarter.
+Verdence Capital Advisors LLC lifted its holdings in shares of Illinois Tool Works by 14.0% during the first quarter.
+Verdence Capital Advisors LLC now owns 4,724 shares of the industrial products company’s stock valued at $1,047,000 after purchasing an additional 580 shares in the last quarter.
+Finally, Alley Co LLC lifted its holdings in shares of Illinois Tool Works by 524.5% during the first quarter.
+Alley Co LLC now owns 11,291 shares of the industrial products company’s stock valued at $2,501,000 after purchasing an additional 9,483 shares in the last quarter.
+77.80% of the stock is currently owned by institutional investors and hedge funds.

-Illinois Tool Works (NYSE:ITW) last released its earnings results on Friday, April 30th.
-The industrial products company reported $2.11 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.90 by $0.21.
+Illinois Tool Works (NYSE:ITW) last issued its quarterly earnings results on Friday, April 30th.
+The industrial products company reported $2.11 EPS for the quarter, topping analysts’ consensus estimates of $1.90 by $0.21.
 Illinois Tool Works had a return on equity of 78.80% and a net margin of 17.18%.
-The firm had revenue of $3.54 billion during the quarter, compared to analysts’ expectations of $3.43 billion.
-During the same quarter last year, the business posted $1.77 earnings per share.
-The firm’s revenue was up 9.8% on a year-over-year basis.
-Research analysts predict that Illinois Tool Works Inc. will post 8.46 EPS for the current year.
+The business had revenue of $3.54 billion during the quarter, compared to analysts’ expectations of $3.43 billion.
+During the same quarter in the prior year, the business posted $1.77 earnings per share.
+The business’s quarterly revenue was up 9.8% on a year-over-year basis.
+Equities research analysts forecast that Illinois Tool Works Inc. will post 8.46 EPS for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, July 15th.
-Investors of record on Wednesday, June 30th will be paid a dividend of $1.14 per share.
-This represents a $4.56 dividend on an annualized basis and a yield of 1.93%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, July 15th.
+Investors of record on Wednesday, June 30th will be given a dividend of $1.14 per share.
+This represents a $4.56 annualized dividend and a dividend yield of 1.93%.
 The ex-dividend date of this dividend is Tuesday, June 29th.
-Illinois Tool Works’s payout ratio is presently 65.14%.
+Illinois Tool Works’s dividend payout ratio is currently 65.14%.

 Illinois Tool Works Profile